 Ah, the human condition—a delightful cocktail of emotions, misunderstandings, and the occasional accidental betrayal.
-You see, life is like a game of charades, only instead of acting out “Gone with the Wind,” you’re trying to convey something more complex, like “I thought you were going to pick up the kids from school.”
+You see, life is like a game of charades, only instead of acting out “A Mime Stuck in an Invisible Box,” you’re trying to convey something more complex, like “I thought you were going to pick up the kids from school.”

 Or perhaps you’re in a relationship.
 You promise your partner a “special evening.”
 In your mind, this involves Netflix and a shared bag of Doritos.
 To them, it’s a candlelit dinner and a moonlit walk.
 The evening arrives, and you’re both dressed for entirely different occasions.
 You in your pajamas, them in a cocktail dress or a suit.
 It’s like a rom-com, but without the happy ending or the laugh track.

 Commitments are yet another slippery slope.
 Let’s say you commit to helping your friend move.
 You’re thinking a couple of boxes, maybe a lamp or two.
 They’re thinking a grand piano, a pet elephant, and their collection of antique anvils.
 You show up in flip-flops and a tank top, armed with nothing but your good intentions and a granola bar.
 Trust is not just breached—it’s shattered, swept up, and thrown into the dumpster of failed friendships.